Guy Reffitt guilty on all counts in first Capitol riot trial

 Video, geolocation data from his phone and police testimony showed that Reffitt breached the Capitol’s barricaded grounds after 1 p.m., then confronted officers guarding a key north staircase from the Lower West Terrace to the Senate wing level at 1:47 p.m.
 Undeterred by pepper balls and fired plastic projectiles, Reffitt advanced step-by-step up a banister, using his megaphone and waving his arms to encourage those behind him over the next eight minutes.

 At 2:09 p.m., members of that crowd breached police lines and broke into the building, Berkower said.
 Reffitt’s “decision to step forward and take on police officers allowed the crowd behind not just to advance but to adapt,” she said.
-The group tore down tarp to protect themselves and climbed up exposed inauguration state scaffolding to flank officers.
+The group tore down tarp to protect themselves and climbed up exposed inauguration stage scaffolding to flank officers.

 Reffitt later told fellow Three Percenters in a Zoom call played in court that police “stopped me but fired up the crowd.
 They couldn’t be stopped after that … We all had weapons but never fired a single round.”